KaiHotz/React-Redux-Saga-Advanced-Starter/README.md

 All done with custom WebPack config., HMR (Hot Module Replacement) enabled, Babel preset ENV and Babel root import.

-StandardJs is used for Linting and Code Foramting
+StandardJs is used for Linting and Code Formating

 ### Getting Started